NexPlayer/TizenWebOS/gettingstarted.md

 # Getting Started

-This section will explain how to integrate NexPlayer&#x2122; into your Tizen project.
+This section will explain how to integrate NexPlayer&#x2122; into your Tizen or WebOS project.

 ## NexPlayer™ Integration